Key Takeaways

 - Most states offer a homestead exemption or a senior freeze on property value assessments.

-- Age requirements usually start at 65, though some states offer exemptions starting at 61.
+- Age requirements usually start at 65, though some states offer exemptions starting at 61 or 62.

 - Income limits often apply; relief is frequently targeted at low- to moderate-income seniors.

-- You must proactively apply for these exemptions; they are almost never applied automatically.
+- You must proactively apply for these exemptions through your county assessor’s office.

 Get the Weekly Updates newsletter